Internship Program

 Graduation Year: 2025

-Simrin Carlsen is a senior from Edison, NJ majoring in Environmental Science and Public Health.
-In addition to working as an Engagement Intern for the last 2 years, she is Captain of the Women’s Volleyball Team, Committee Head of the Campus Earth and Planetary Sciences Honor Chapter, and a Study Consultant for Hopkins students.
+Simrin Carlsen, from Edison, NJ, majored in Environmental Science and Public Health.
+In addition to working as an Engagement Intern for the last 2 years, she was Captain of the Women’s Volleyball Team, Committee Head of the Campus Earth and Planetary Sciences Honor Chapter, and a Study Consultant for Hopkins students.
 She is most interested in the relationship between planetary health, conservation, and human health and looks forward to engaging the Hopkins community as we work towards a more sustainable future.
 Learn more about Simrin.

 Katelyn McShine